zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 });
 ```

+<a name="notifications-server-events"></a>
+### Server events

+Server events are maintained by the public Event service.
+The Event service tracks all service events, which may be aggregated into larger operations.
+The aggregates are then displayed as notifications within the Portal.
+The Notifications Hub automatically displays notifications for all critical, error, and completed deployment events.
+Server events are preferable to client notifications because they can be persisted.

-<a name="notifications-good-practices-for-notifications-suppressing-server-events"></a>
+<a name="notifications-server-events-suppressing-server-events"></a>
 #### Suppressing server events

-When a client notification is associated with a back-end server event, add the correlation id from the Event service.
-By specifying the correlation id, the Portal will suppress any server events to ensure duplicate notifications aren't published.
+When a client notification is associated with a server event, add the correlation id from the Event service.
+The Portal will suppress server events to ensure that duplicate notifications are not published if the extension specifies the correlation id.

-> [WACOM.NOTE] Azure Resource Manager (ARM) automatically publishes server events for every operation.
-If your extension initiates ARM operations, extract the Event service correlation id from the `x-ms-correlation-request-id` response header.
+**NOTE**: Azure Resource Manager (ARM) automatically publishes server events for every operation.
+If the extension initiates ARM operations, it should extract the Event service correlation id from the `x-ms-correlation-request-id` response header.

+<a name="notifications-server-events-in-progress-notifications-for-long-running-operations"></a>
+#### In-progress notifications for long-running operations

+If an operation requires calling a server-side API or may take more than 2 seconds, use an in-progress notification to track it.
+Server events may take up to 1.5 minutes to display in the Portal.
+Effective use of  both server events and client notifications can be  critical to ensuring UI responsiveness.
+Using the following steps when initiating long-running operations will ensure that the UI is as responsive as possible.

+1. Create an in-progress, local client notification previous to calling the server
+1. Initiate the server operation, which should create an in-progress server event
+1. Copy the correlation id from the Event service to the client notification to avoid duplicate notifications
+1. Poll for status updates and update the client notification as appropriate
+1. When the operation is complete, update the title and description, and re-publish the client notification
+1. Finalize the operation with necessary UI processing

+**NOTE**: If warnings or errors occur during the execution of the long-running operation, but do not affect the overall outcome, the extension should publish separate server events and  client notifications to track those issues.

-As discussed above, to ensure UI responsiveness when initiating long-running operations, you'll create a new client notification, start your operation, and then update the notification accordingly.
+The procedure creates a new client notification, starts an operation, and then updates the notification accordingly, as in the following code.

 ```ts
 // publish an in-progress server event